 Mount Carmel Convent, a two storeyed brick building with a corrugated iron roof, is located in a prominent position in Bay Terrace, Wynnum.
 It is surrounded by minimal gardens and lawned areas which are enclosed by a recent metal fence incorporating an earlier wrought iron gate.

 The building itself is asymmetrical in plan and is constructed of glazed face brick laid in English bond.
-The building comprises a main wing running parallel to Bay Terrace, with a transverse wing at the southeastern end.
-Verandahs encircle the entire building on both levels, with a combination of cast iron and timber balustrading and ripple iron sheeted ceilings.
-Windows are double hung with clear glass, apart from those in the chapel which feature leadlighting.
-French doors provide access to the verandahs from most rooms.
+The building comprises a main wing running parallel to Bay Terrace, with a transverse wing at the south-eastern end.
+Verandas encircle the entire building on both levels, with a combination of cast iron and timber balustrading and ripple iron sheeted ceilings.
+Windows are double hung with clear glass, apart from those in the chapel which feature lead lighting.
+French doors provide access to the verandas from most rooms.
 A single storeyed building containing the kitchen and laundry is located at the rear of the main building, attached to it by breezeways which have been enclosed with aluminium framed windows.
-Read more…

 The repainting of the Convent has been a big project that has been completed in different stages.
 This part of the project included external repaint of gutters, timber posts, rails lattice and facia.